LEADING OFF: Cubs-Brewers meet in NL Central showdown | FOX Sports

 NL CENTRAL SHOWDOWN

 If the surprising Brewers are going to catch Chicago in the NL Central, this is probably the best chance they have left to make a big move.
-Still within striking distance, Milwaukee begins a four-game series at home against the Cubs that features a terrific pitching matchup in the opener.
+Trailing by 3+ games, Milwaukee begins a four-game series at home against the Cubs that features a terrific pitching matchup in the opener.
 Zach Davies (17-9, 3.89 ERA) starts for the Brewers, looking to earn his major league-high 18th win.
 He is scheduled to face 2015 NL Cy Young Award winner Jake Arrieta (14-9, 3.48), expected back from a strained right hamstring that’s sidelined him since Sept.
 4. Arrieta was 4-1 with a 1.21 ERA over six starts in August.
-Milwaukee is also in a tight race with Colorado for the second NL wild card.
+Milwaukee is also a game behind Colorado for the second NL wild card.
 Nearly two weeks ago, the Brewers outscored the defending World Series champion Cubs 20-3 in a three-game sweep at Wrigley Field.
 Davies won the series finale 3-1.

 HOLDING ON